-Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 (updated December 2020) and the local Safeguarding Children Partnership procedures and practice guidance.
+Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2023 and the local Safeguarding Children Partnership procedures and practice guidance.

-Together with the headteacher, and AGB/Trust be aware of the local arrangements put in place by XXXXX (add locality) Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training.
+Together with the headteacher, and AGB/Trust be aware of the local arrangements put in place by Sheffield Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training.

 DSL training requirements